Nicholas Bingham

 Nicholas Hugh Bingham (born 19 March 1945) is a British mathematician working in the field of probability theory, stochastic analysis and analysis more generally.

 Education and career

 Bingham is currently a Senior Research Investigator at Imperial College London, and is a visiting professor at both the London School of Economics and the University of Liverpool.

-After undergraduate studies in mathematics at Trinity College, Oxford, where he achieved a first class honours degree, he was a research student at Churchill College, Cambridge, where he obtained his PhD in 1969 under the supervision of David George Kendall.
-In 1996 he also obtained a ScD from the University of Cambridge.
+Bingham studied at Trinity College, Oxford, earning a BA in mathematics with first-class honours from the University of Oxford in 1966 (this degree was later elevated to an MA in 1985).
+He then pursued doctoral research at Churchill College, Cambridge, completing his PhD in mathematics at the University of Cambridge in 1969 under the supervision of David George Kendall.
+His thesis was titled Limit theorems and semigroups in probability theory.
+In 1996, he was additionally awarded a ScD degree, a higher doctorate, by Cambridge.

-He serves as Associate Editor of Expositiones Mathematicae and Obituaries Editor of the London Mathematical Society.
+He serves as associate editor of Expositiones Mathematicae and obituaries editor of the London Mathematical Society.

 With C.M.
 Goldie and Jozef L. Teugels, Bingham wrote the book Regular Variation; with Rüdiger Kiesel Risk-neutral Valuation: Pricing and Hedging of Financial Derivatives; with J. M. Fry Regression.